-Our first PiWORKS speaker on Tuesday, 27 October, was Professor Maggie Chen from Cardiff University on Financial Mathematics and the journey that led her to where she is today.
+Our PiWORKS speaker for October, was Professor Maggie Chen from Cardiff University on Financial Mathematics and the journey that led her to where she is today.
 This event was jointly hosted with Cardiff’s Women In Math Society (find them on twitter @WiMCardiff) and was chaired by their lead, PhD student Tasarla Deadman, who has also founded the Cardiff node of the Piscopia Society.